Dr Michael Aven: Doing good with an inheritance

 Dr Michael Aven stayed in Germany and started a family here.
 Now, his children are grown up, he is working successfully for a German pharmaceuticals company and became a German citizen in 2006.
 He is happy.

 After he had already lost his mother, his father passed away in 2018.
-Michael Aven inherited his parents’ fortune.
-He knew immediately that he would not use the money for himself, but for a good cause.
+Michael Aven knew immediately that he would not use the inheritance he received for himself, but for a good cause.

 It was important to him to honour his father with this cause.